TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 ## Basics

-It is quite important that you follow and understand what is envisioned by Trash's guide:
+It is quite important that you follow and understand what is envisioned by TRaSH's guide:

 - Adding Custom Formats, as explained in [How to import Custom Formats](/Radarr/Radarr-import-custom-formats/){:target="_blank" rel="noopener noreferrer"}.
 - Setting up a quality Profile to make use of the Custom Formats, as explained in [How to setup Quality Profiles | Basics section](/Radarr/radarr-setup-quality-profiles/#basics){:target="_blank" rel="noopener noreferrer"}.